irsyadas/plspm-utaut2-thesis/README.md

 My thesis entitled by "User Acceptance on Mobile Payment OVO Users (Case Study in Purwokerto, Central Java, Indonesia)".
 As for theoritical background, I mainly choose Unified Theory of Acceptance and Use of Technology 2 (UTAUT2).

 ## Variable Description
-1. AGE = Age as Categorical Variable for each observation
+1. AGE = Age as categorical variable for each observation
 2. PE = Performance Expectancy
 3. EE = Effort Expectancy
 4. FC = Facilitating Conditions